 Soundgarden - Outshined- Live at The Fox Theater in Detroit, MI on 5-17-17.
 Video by Uncle Sam - Alive in Detroit.

 Again, Chris's apparent drowsiness with "Slaves & Bulldozers" where he awkwardly walks up to the mic, and nearly loses his balance.
-I narrow down the moment where he looks to almost fall forward, regaining his balance as he places the mic back onto the mic stand.
+I narrow down the moment where he appears to nearly fall forward, regaining his balance as he places the mic back onto the mic stand.

 Watch the entire video of the performance leading up to that moment, then come to your own conclusion.